Streaming PCA for Markovian Data: Notation and assumptions

-For conciseness, we define the stochastic function $A: \Omega \rightarrow \mathbb{R}^{d \times d}$ which maps each state variable of the Markov chain to a ($d \times d$) positive semi-definite symmetric matrix as \bas{ A\bb{s_{t}} := X_{t}X_{t}^{T} } where $X_{t} \sim D\bb{s_{t}}$ is drawn from the the distribution corresponding to the state at timestep $s_{t}$.
+For conciseness, we define the stochastic function $A: \Omega \rightarrow \mathbb{R}^{d \times d}$ which maps each state variable of the Markov chain to a ($d \times d$) positive semi-definite symmetric matrix as \bas{ A\bb{s_{t}} := X_{t}X_{t}^{T} } Where $X_{t} \sim D\bb{s_{t}}$ is drawn from the distribution corresponding to the state at timestep $s_{t}$.
+All the theoretical results are derived under Assumptions~\ref{ass:model},~\ref{assumption:variance_bound} and~\ref{assumption:norm_bound}.